BarisAlbayrakIEEE/StructuralAnalysis/README.md

 2. _descendants: Stores the descendant DCG node indices for all DCG nodes.
 3. _states: Stores the states for all DCG nodes.
 4. _type_containers: Stores the data for all DCG nodes.
-5._FE_link: A descriptor for the linked FEM.
+5. _FE_link: A descriptor for the linked FEM.

 **Ancestor Relations**\
 The above list contains both the ancestor and the descendant node relations.